Configuration

 Quarto Configuration

-Great Docs generates and maintains a _quarto.yml file in your docs directory.
-This file controls how Quarto renders your site, including navigation, theming, and the API reference configuration.
+Great Docs generates and maintains a _quarto.yml file in the great-docs/ output directory.
+This is an internal file that controls how Quarto renders your site, including navigation, theming, and the API reference configuration.
+It is regenerated on every great-docs build.

 Next Steps